Reviewed and updated June 21, 2021, with special attention on new Advance Child Tax Credit payments

 Last year, say the country's official statisticians, around 24 million of these men were in married relationships where they and their spouses were raising children younger than age 18.

 Another 2 million men in 2019 were single fathers.
 On Father's Day 2020, these men doing the critical child care job alone earn this week's By the Numbers honors.
+(Check out 2021's By the Numbers, too.
+There's another Father's Day post there.)

 First dad's day for single pop: That last figure also is notable not just because of recognition by the ol' blog or because it's hard to be a single parent, but also because it was a single dad who was the catalyst for the annual Father's Day that we are celebrating today.